grimmlabs/BarPepScripts/README.md

 &emsp;

 ## Arguments BarPepAnalysis
-If you are running the script for the first time, open the Windows Terminal and call the script with
+If you are running the script for the first time, open the Terminal and call the script with
 ```
-python BarPepDetection.py -h
+python BarPepAnalysis.py -h
 ````

 This will give you a list of the arguments that you need to specifiy for running the script successfully: